Note: The links below will

 President John F. Kennedy addressed a joint session of the U.S. Congress and

-made the before the decade was out.
+commitment to land a man on the moon before the decade was out.
 The

 historic speech spurred America to kick the space race into high gear.

-24 May 2000 - Astronauts continue their aboard the
+24 May 2000 - Astronauts continue their work aboard the

 Shuttle Atlantis to the station, in preparation for permanent occupancy